Generate Insight and New Ideas

 Gregory Bateson coined a beautiful term: "ecology of the mind".
 What is a mind that is ecological?
 It has the ability to have an overview, but it can also zoom into any idea.
 It embraces diversity, but it can also obsess over one thing when needed.
 It can discover the obvious, but it can also reveal the things that are hidden and ponder the gaps that have not yet been bridged.
 Focused and, yet, adaptive.
 Rational and poetic.

 InfraNodus is a tool that is developed to help you think this way.
 It is made to promote ecological dynamics and diversity on the cognitive level.
-InfraNodus visualizes and analyzes ideas as a network, revealing the relations and patterns within them, so you can understand the dynamic complexity of how knowledge evolves and explore the nuances of meaning.
+InfraNodus represents ideas as a network, so you can discover relations and patterns within.
+Based on this representation, you can enhance your perspective of any discourse and explore the nuances of meaning that would not otherwise be available.

 We also provide an API to ensure that this way of thinking is available not only to humans, but also to other machines, applications, AI programs, and machine learning algorithms.